gitfork/PixelsCamp-Challenge/README.md

 # Habit Challenge

 ## Context
-Habit Analytics provides an API and Mobile Application that allows anyone to transform a Dumb device into a Smart Device and create automation rules between different devices.
+Habit Analytics provides an API and Mobile Application that allows anyone to transform a Dumb device into a Smart Device and create use cases between different devices or event providers.

 ## Challenge
 Control any Device with one single App!

-Create your project with our API and App, by using one of our Devices or your own!

-Ask Habit for:
+Imagine an usecase that you would like to reach, creating interactions between IoT devices or external APIs.

+Some examples:
-**An Arduino Board to transform a Dumb LED into a Smart LED!**
+- Transform your own Dumb device into a Smart Device

-OR

-**Access to one of our Smart Devices**

-OR

-**Tell us what kind for device you want to create!**
+- Integrate with a weather API and change our Dome lights (LIFX) accordinatly
+- Create a Smart Device with our Hardware (Arduino/RasperryPi/Boards/Lights)

 ## How to Apply
 * Log in to **GitHub** or create an account.